cloudflare/cloudflare-docs/content/registrar/top-level-domains-supported.md

 # Top Level Domains supported

-Cloudflare supports over 200 [top-level domains (TLDs)](https://www.cloudflare.com/learning/dns/top-level-domain/) and is always evaluating adding new TLDs.
+Cloudflare supports over 200 top-level domains (TLDs)[^1] and is always evaluating adding new TLDs.

 You can find the full list of supported and coming soon TLDs on the [TLD policies page](https://www.cloudflare.com/tld-policies/).
 If you want to register a `.us` domain refer to  [Additional requirements for .US domains](#additional-requirements-for-us-domains).